LSU's 2020 football schedule revealed

 BATON ROUGE - The SEC has unveiled next year's football schedule for LSU.

-Non-SEC West opponents include a home match-up against Texas on Sept.
-12 respectively.
-The home rematch against Alabama is scheduled for Nov.
+The Tigers' non-SEC West opponents include a home match-up against Texas on Sept.
+12. A home match-up against Alabama is also scheduled for Nov.
 7.

 You can view the full schedule below.